shinyzhu/shinyzhu.github.io/content/posts/2023/shinys-new-macbook-setup.md

 Don't click the big button if you're using Apple silicon CPU (M1 or M2) like me.
 You'd click the text under it.

+Login with your GitHub account.

+And correctly set your name and email for git in the `Settings` window.
+This will set your `~/.gitconfig` as well.

 ### Install [Visual Studio Code](https://code.visualstudio.com/)

 It's a universal build.
 Great.